Introduction

 topologyKey: "kubernetes.io/hostname"

-AntiAffinity is the opposite of Affinity, and it allows setting requirements to avoid placing virtual machines on the same nodes.
-This is useful for load distribution or ensuring fault tolerance.
+AntiAffinity is the opposite of Affinity, which allows you to specify requirements to avoid co-location of virtual machines on the same hosts.
+This is useful for load balancing or fault tolerance.

 Placement requirements can be strict or soft: